Amana28/Eyeglasses_Detection/README.md

 - Wasay Qureshi

 ### Abstract
-This project aims to use deep learning techniques to recognize the presence/absence of eye glasses on images containing peoples faces.
+This project aims to use deep learning techniques to recognize the presence/absence of eye glasses on images of peoples faces.
 We are going to be suing the celebA dataset to train our CNN model.